Birmingham–Peterborough line: Felixstowe and Nuneaton freight capacity scheme

-The work, detailed in the Network Rail Freight Route Utilisation Strategy, should be completed by 2014. at an estimated cost of £291 million.
+The work, detailed in the Network Rail Freight Route Utilisation Strategy, was intended to be completed by 2014. at an estimated cost of £291 million.

 The government is providing £80 million and it will also receive £5 million from Network Rail and £1 million from the East of England Development Agency.
 It has been estimated that the scheme would take 225,000 lorries off the road.

 In February 2010 Network Rail confirmed that it would construct the 1 km 'Bacon Factory Chord' in Ipswich to allow trains to travel between the East Suffolk line and the Ipswich–Ely line without reversing into Ipswich Station and to also perform work to increase capacity between Ely–Peterborough line at a total cost of £50m.
-It was stated that the work would 'take 750,000 lorries off the roads'.
+It was stated that the work would "take 750,000 lorries off the roads".

 Peterborough to Nuneaton gauge

 Enhancement of a section of the Birmingham–Peterborough line involving the reconstruction of 14 bridges, 11 tracking lowering/slewing schemes and one accommodation bridge.
 The cost is estimated at £40.5 million.
 The West Coast Main Line is already cleared to W10 and the route from Nuneaton to Birmingham is already cleared to W12.
 W10 gauge clearance was achieved on 4 April 2011 and GBRf trains requiring W10 gauge began using the route that day.